A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 From our analysis, \conf results overall an infrequent KA, as it is covered in only 9 out of the 207 courses.
 It is considered in six universities, with \RUG being the only one reporting two different courses focusing on such KA.

 A balance exists between \bachelor (4/9) and \master courses (5/9).
 Given the specificity of this KA, the inexistence of signature courses is not surprising.
-We therefore also do not create a word cloud, given the overlap with other KAs (see \autoref{sec:rq2}).
+Given the overlap with other KAs (see \autoref{sec:rq2}), we do not analyze the most frequent terms.

 One of the courses is a seminar, two courses are part of the `programming' cluster, and over the half of the courses (5/9) are taught in SE-specific tracks or programs.